As a Performer

 For a number of years, I have also repaired voices that have been damaged from surgery, abuse, faulty technique, acid reflux or fatigue.
 I do this work in conjunction with, or approval from, a speech/voice therapist.
 It takes time, commitment, and patience, but I have witnessed remarkable results.

 My students have performed at The Metropolitan Opera, New York City Opera, on Broadway, regionally and internationally.
 I facilitate singer forums and Master Classes.
 In 2001, I was honored with an invitation to give a series of Master Classes on the Art of Bel Canto singing in Tokyo, Japan.
 It has also been a privilege to give Master Classes for Opera Noire of New York as well as being a frequent guest speaker with the Exploring Opera series in San Francisco and New York City.
 I am an approved voice teacher for the Lindemann Young Artist Program at The Met and I have a professional affiliation with Hunter College in NYC.
+Also, I am on the advisory board of Momentum Artists.
 I have studios in Midtown and Upper Manhattan.